-Kansas Cancellation, Termination, Refund Policy

-If a student cancels, discontinues attending or is terminated from the College, the following policy will apply:
+Florida Cancellation, Termination, Refund Policy If a student is cancelled or terminated, for whatever reason, the following apply:

-- The students must give written notice to the College.
-Date of withdrawal is the last day of recorded attendance.
-If the student has not attended classes for 21 consecutive days without giving the College for 21 consecutive days without giving the College an explanation about the absences, before or during the period of absence, the student may be regarded as having withdrawn from the College. - The College will acknowledge in writing any notice of cancellation within 10 business days after the receipt of request and will refund the amount due within 30 business days.
+- Each student will be notified of acceptance/ rejection in writing.
+In the event a student is rejected, all tuition, fees and other charges will be refunded.
+A student in any term who withdraws from the College must give written notice to the College.
+Date of withdrawal is the last day of recorded attendance. - The College will acknowledge in writing any notice of cancellation within 10 business days after the receipt of request and will refund the amount due within 30 business days.
 Written notice of cancellation shall take place on the date the letter of cancellation is postmarked, or in the cases where the notice is hand carried, it shall occur on the date the notice is delivered to the College. - Notwithstanding anything to the contrary, if a student gives written notice of cancellation following written acceptance by the College and prior to the start of the period of instruction for which he/she has been charged ("Period of Instruction"), all tuition and fees paid will be refunded.
 If any books and supplies provided by the College are not returned unused and in a condition such that they can be returned to the supplier, the student will be assessed a fee of \$150 per course for these books and supplies.
 All prepaid tuition is refundable. - If a student has been accepted by the College and gives written notice of cancellation or termination after the start of the Period of Instruction for which they have been charged, but before completion of 60% of the Period of Instruction, the amount charged for tuition, fees, and all other charges for the completed portion of the Period of Instruction shall not exceed the pro rata portion of the total charges for tuition, fees, and all other charges that the length of the completed portion of the Period of Instruction bears to its total length.
 After the completion of 60% of the Period of Instruction, no refund will be made. - Student refunds are made within 45 days of the date of determination of withdrawal if the student does not officially withdraw. - The refund policy is not linked to compliance with the College's regulations or rules of conduct. - Any promissory note instrument received as payment of tuition or other charge will not be negotiated prior to completion of 50% of the course.